byung-woo-kim/smart-workflow/README.md

 - API Integration with Workflow Platforms (e.g., Camunda, Jira)

 ## 🎓 Academic Note
-This project was presented as part of a final MSc thesis at TU Chemnitz.
+This project was presented as part of a final MSc project at TU Chemnitz.

-## 🖼 Screenshots
-To be added from original presentation slides.